xtul9/rimworld-workshop-downloader/README.md

 # Rimworld Workshop Downloader

 Desktop application for managing Rimworld mods from Steam Workshop.
-Built with Tauri (React) as frontend and Node.js (Express) as backend API.
+Built with Tauri (React frontend) and Rust (backend).

 **Native Wayland support** - the project uses modern solutions and fully supports Wayland on Linux.